What are my options?

 Money Purchase Annual Allowance (MPAA)

-It is important to note that those who draw any income from their money purchase (defined contribution) pension arrangements may have found this limit restricted to £10,000 gross from all sources in the tax year 2016/2017 and to £4,000 gross in the tax years 2017/2018 to 2022/2023 inclusive.
+It is important to note that those who draw any income from their money purchase (defined contribution) pension arrangements find their annual allowance restricted to £10,000 gross from all sources (tax year 2024/2025).

 Contribution limits for higher earners

-It should be noted that the Budget announcements of March 11 2020 saw a change to the level at which tapering of the annual allowance begins for higher earners.
-In the tax year 2020/2021, the annual limits noted above were increased by £90,000.
-This means that in the current tax year, threshold income is £200,000, so individuals with income below this level will not be affected by tapering.
-The annual allowance now begins to taper down for individuals who also have an adjusted income above £240,000.
-As noted above, the annual allowance is reduced by £1 for every £2 of adjusted income over £240,000 gross.
-However, the minimum level to which an individual's annual allowance can be tapered is now £4,000 gross pa, a significant reduction on the previous tax year.
+The annual allowance is tapered for higher earners.
+In the tax year 2024/2025, the annual allowance begins to taper down for individuals who also had an adjusted income above £260,000 gross.
+The annual allowance is reduced by £1 for every £2 of adjusted income over £260,000 gross.
+The minimum level to which an individual's annual allowance can be tapered is £10,000 gross pa (tax year 2024/2025).

 In addition, for those that want to go further with their pension contributions, it is also possible for pension scheme members to use a three year 'HMRC Carry Forward' facility to use up pension tax allowances from previous years (where available).
 As an example, this might be useful for those getting close to their planned retirement time.
 We recommend that you seek appropriate advice with regards to this.